JerryShea/jerryshea.github.io/_posts/2015-6-8-XmlPipeline.md

 ---

 ## Background
-Inspired by performance problems with a trade XML processing solution...
+Inspired by frustration with performance problems with a trade XML processing solution...

 ## How fast?
 Below I describe an XML processing pipeline that can:

 * Ingest __and persist to disk__ XML at the rate of 150MB/sec, while simultaneously
 * Normalising each incoming XML (extract values from the XML, 50 tags configured as xpaths) and __persist results to disk__, while simultaneously
-* Building an index over all normalised values and absorbing thousands of queries executed against indexed data
+* Building an index over all normalised values to in-memory store and absorbing thousands of queries executed against indexed data

 The test scenario described below (see [throughput test](#throughput-test)) simulates the ingestion of 1M XML messages of average size 29K, normalisation of them, indexing of them and executing queries against the index continuously.
 The test runs in 10 minutes, converting 29G of XML